Urology: Ethiopia

-Urology is a relatively new field in Ethiopia.
-By 2001, there were only five qualified Urologists in the country.
+In Ethiopia, in 2001, there were only five qualified urologists.
 All trained abroad, in countries like India, Tanzania and Hungary.
 Before this chapter all urology cases were managed by general surgeons.
 The only urological unit in the country was at Tikur Anbessa Tertiary Hospital.
 The services provided included ESWL and endo-urology.
 The urology training program was started in 2009 with a curriculum for general surgeons which had a three-year training program.
 Up to 2019, six urologists have graduated by this program for general surgeons.
 The first residency program started accepting general practitioners in 2010 for a five-year program.
 The first two years were trainings in general surgery, the next three years were dedicated urology training program, which included the same three-year training as of the general surgeons three year curriculum.
 It started with two residents who graduated in 2015 with a certificate in specialty of urology.
 Up to 2019, seventeen urologists have graduated from this five-year residency program.
 From the start these programs in 2009 up to 2019, a total of 23 urologists have been trained in Tikur Anbessa Tertioary Hospital.
-As of 2020, there were 26 trainees in the program.
+As of 2020, there were 26 trainees in the programme.
 All of the urologists who graduated from Tikur Anbessa Tertioary Hospital were as of 2020 working in different parts of the country.